living-atlases/la-toolkit/README.md

 2) the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/), the official [ansible](https://www.ansible.com/) code that automatically deploy and maintain a Living Atlas (LA) portal
 3) some configuration that describes your LA portal that is used by ala-install

+This LA Toolkit puts all these parts together with an user friendly interface, and an up-to-date environment to perform the common maintenance tasks of a LA portal.

 ### How the code is organized

 This repository is a the frontend of the LA Toolkit.
 It uses [this repo](https://github.com/living-atlases/la-toolkit-backend) as backend and both components are packaged together in a docker image with all the dependencies to deploy and maintain a LA Portal.
 It's also uses the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/) and the [LA Ansible Inventories Generator](https://github.com/living-atlases/generator-living-atlas).